Changissnz/gangstalking_theory/README.md

 economic decline.
 The most developed and most under-developed parts of the workforce are either put out of work or experience workplace hardships during late-stage capitalism.
 These members then turn towards social activity that may involve gangstalking, especially in campaigns that deal with the concepts of "social credit" and identity politics.
+As with most questionable activity, financial incentives cannot be immediately ruled out, especially in territories with sophisticated banking protections.
 On the matter of big security, gangstalking certainly appears compatible with the security agenda.
 And because of this perceived compatibility, proponents of gangstalking surely will argue that gangstalking decreases the rate of mass shootings.
 They will state that there are more participants in the agenda of protecting the "public peace", something along the lines of that, so that if there is a potential mass shooting, the perpetrator will be disarmed before getting to any violent results.
-However, this is questionable due to the antagonism that gangstalking may elicit from the targeted individual.
+However, this is questionable due to the reactionary antagonism that gangstalking may elicit from the targeted individual.
 The doubts are readily understandable in cases where the gangstalkers make their presence obvious in ways that are either intimidating by posturing or disingenuine through scripted acts and imitation.